BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 6 Part 1 WiFi.md

 - [ ] **A folder to host files**

 In your Pi, create a folder.
-Places some files into the folder, such as documents, pictures, videos.
+Place some files into the folder, such as docs, pictures, videos.

 In the Pi terminal